-3. Cash and cash equivalents
+3 Cash and cash equivalents

 Greater Sudbury Hydro Inc./Hydro du Grand Sudbury Inc. has arranged for an operating line of credit up to \$5,000,000 for operating purposes at the corporate bank prime rate of interest.
-In addition, Greater Sudbury Hydro Inc./Hydro du Grand Sudbury Inc. has letters of credit available in the amount of \$10,000,000 at the corporate bank prime rate of interest, and a Term Loan in the amount of \$6,200,000 at a fixed rate of 3.47%.
-These credit facilities are secured by an unlimited guarantee by the Corporation, Greater Sudbury Hydro Inc./Hydro Plus du Grand Sudbury Inc., Greater Sudbury Telecommunications Inc./Telecommunications du Grand Sudbury Inc., 1627596 Ontario Inc., ConverGen Inc (formerly 1700211 Ontario Inc.), and a postponement and assignment of claim relating to the promissory note payable to the City of Greater Sudbury.
-At December 31, 2012 the balance outstanding on the operating line and the term loan credit facilities was \$4,151,834 (2011 - \$4,347,029).
+In addition, Greater Sudbury Hydro Inc./Hydro du Grand Sudbury Inc. has letters of credit available in the amount of \$10,000,000 at the corporate bank prime rate of interest and a term loan in the amount of \$2,000,000 at a fixed rate of 3.47%.
+These credit facilities are secured by an unlimited guarantee by the corporation, Greater Sudbury Hydro Inc./Hydro du Grand Sudbury Inc., Greater Sudbury Hydro Plus Inc./Hydro Plus du Grand Sudbury Inc., Greater Sudbury Telecommunications Inc./Télécommunications du Grand Sudbury Inc., 1627596 Ontario Inc., ConverGen Inc., and a postponement and assignment of claim relating to the promissory note payable to the City of Greater Sudbury (the City).
+At December 31, 2013, the balance outstanding on the operating line and the term loan credit facilities was \$4,815,298 (2012 - \$4,151,834).